 Q: My 5-year-old is allergic to tree nuts, and I’d like to know more about shea (nut) butter, as it’s in so many products.
 Is it safe to use on her skin as a lotion?
 Are candies with it safe for her to eat?
 Dr. Sicherer: Shea nut butter or oil is derived from the seed of… Read more »

 Q: Why does asthma put a child with food allergies at higher risk of anaphylaxis than other children with food allergies?
 Dr. Sicherer: Asthma is a condition in which the airways narrow, become inflamed and make extra mucus.
 There are many triggers of asthma including airborne allergens, exercise, infections, smoke, cold air, and others.
 Foods… Read more »

 Q: Recently my mother was babysitting my son, who is 3 years old and peanut-allergic.
 She called me distressed; she had given my son a cookie she’d baked and he’d broken out in some hives on his face and began rubbing his nose.
-But what really made her think something was wrong was that he was suddenly very fussy, cranky […]

 Q. My younger child is allergic to peanuts and our family doctor recently said he should be avoid chickpeas (which he hasn’t tried) as well.
 She says there’s a high risk of reaction in peanut-allergic kids.
 Is this true?